ticketmaster/react-native-ticketmaster-ignite/README.md

 ## Setting up Android

+#### Set the minSdkVersion and compileSdkVersion

+In `android/build.gradle` set the `minSdkVersion` to `28` and set the `compileSdkVersion` to `36`.

-#### TM scheme
+#### Set the login redirect scheme

-The scheme is used formulate a deeplink which will be used by the Ticketmaster login activity to deeplink back to your app after login.
+The scheme is used formulate a deeplink which will be used by the android Ticketmaster login activity to deeplink back to your app after login.

 In your project go to `android/app/src/main/res/values/strings.xml` and if you are on Modern Accounts/Archtics add this snippet: